Jy

 Yes, the tap water is fine to drink unless otherwise stated.
 Bottled water is readily available in supermarkets, shops, restaurants and bars either still (aqua naturale) or sparkling (aqua frizzante).

-• Is there a difference in temperature between North and South?
+• Is there a difference in temperature between North and South of Sardinia?

 There is a slight difference in temperature, the South being 2 or 3 degrees centigrade warmer.